ryanburge/reltrad/README.md

 [2.
 A folder for the General Social Survey (contains both Stata and R code) ](https://github.com/ryanburge/reltrad/tree/master/GSS)

+Inside the GSS folder is a syntax file called new_reltrad.R.
+This creates the new eight category typology that was established by Burge and Djupe in [Falling Through the Cracks.](https://link.springer.com/article/10.1007/s13644-020-00441-y)

 [3.
 A folder for the National Election Study cumulative (contains Stata code only)](https://github.com/ryanburge/reltrad/tree/master/NES)

 ![RELTRAD in the GSS](https://raw.githubusercontent.com/ryanburge/reltrad/master/full_reltrad_gss_new.png)